panzerdragoonlegacy/website/OVERVIEW.md

 ### YouTube

-The YouTube account is still linked to the email `support@thewilloftheancients.com` and it is unclear how to change this.
+The YouTube account is owned by the Google account `panzerdragoonlegacy@gmail.com` for which a password reset email can be sent to `support@panzerdragoonlegacy.com`.
+The YouTube channel can be managed via the administrators personal Google account.

 ### Steam